JohnnyKoshev/P2P_System/README.md

 3. Terminate connection: The server terminates the connection with a client.

+#### Functions

+1. `broadcast_file(client_socket)`: Broadcasts a file to all connected clients except the sender.
+    - Args:
+        - `client_socket` (socket.socket): The socket of the client sending the file.
+    - This function receives the file type and size from the client, followed by the file data.
+It then iterates through the list of connected clients and sends the file to each client (except the sender).

+2. `send_bytes(file_size, file_data, client_socket)`: Sends the file data to the client in chunks.
+    - Args:
+        - `file_size` (int): Size of the file to be sent.
+        - `file_data` (bytes): File data to be sent.
+        - `client_socket` (socket.socket): The socket of the client to send the file to.
+    - This function sends the file data to the client in chunks until all bytes have been sent.

+3. `receive_data(file_size, file_data, client_socket)`: Receives the file data from the client.
+    - Args:
+        - `file_size` (str): Size of the file to be received.
+        - `file_data` (bytes): Initial file data (empty).
+        - `client_socket` (socket.socket): The socket of the client sending the file.
+    - This function receives the file data from the client in chunks until all bytes have been received.

+4. `relay_file(client_socket)`: Relays a file from one client to another client.
+    - Args:
+        - `client_socket` (socket.socket): The socket of the client requesting the file relay.
+    - This function retrieves the IDs of other clients (excluding the requester) and sends the list of available clients to the requester.
+It then receives the target client ID, file type, file size, and file data from the requester.
+Finally, it sends the file data to the target client.

+5. `handle_client(client_socket, client_address)`: Handles communication with a client.
+    - Args:
+        - `client_socket` (socket.socket): The socket of the connected client.
+        - `client_address` (tuple): The address of the connected client (IP, port).
+    - This function continuously receives the client's choice and handles the corresponding actions: relaying a file, broadcasting a file, or terminating the connection.

+6. `get_socket_id(socket_tuple)`: Retrieves the socket ID from the socket tuple.
+    - Args:
+        - `socket_tuple` (tuple): Tuple containing the IP address and port of the socket.
+    - This function extracts the socket ID from the socket tuple and returns it as an integer.

+7. `start_server()`: Starts the server and listens for client connections.
+    - This function creates a server socket, binds it to the specified host and port, and starts listening for client connections.
+It accepts new client connections and spawns a new thread to handle each client.

 #### Running the Server

 To start the server, run the `start_server()` function at the end of the `server.py` file.